Skip to main content

 • Tires

 For the most part, new cars will far exceed any state's safety emissions standards.
-But when buying used cars, it is often a good idea to have a third party inspect the vehicle before making the purchase.
-In some states, the buyer has the option of cancelling the sale of an automobile (new or used) if it fails a required car inspection.
+When buying used cars, it's a good idea to have a third party inspect the vehicle before purchasing.
+In some states, the buyer can cancel the sale of an automobile, even for new vehicles, if it fails a required car inspection.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help